 Book your Ranthambore National Park Safari without paying extra

 Where to book a Ranthambore Safari?
 The answer to this question is what I started searching a couple of weeks before the visit.
 If you google “safari booking in Ranthambore National park” the results will show you many private operators and a Government of Rajasthan portal to book the safari online (Which somehow didn’t work).
 I trust blogs for reviews and accurate information but I could not find a single Ranthambore travel blog that answered all my questions.

-What’s the best way to book Ranthambore Safari- Online or Offline?
+What’s the best way to book a Cheap Ranthambore Safari?